 Entirely online course delivery.

-The University of Minnesota Duluth announces the establishment of the Wells Fargo Tribal Resource and Environmental Stewardship Scholarship which will award six students in Cohort 4 of the Master of Tribal Resource and Environmental Stewardship (MTRES) program $5,000 each ($2,500 per year).
+The University of Minnesota Duluth announces the establishment of the Wells Fargo Tribal Resource and Environmental Stewardship Scholarship which will award six students in Cohort 4 of the MTRES program $5,000 each ($2,500 per year).
 This scholarship is for MTRES Cohort 4 students.
-You must be admitted to MTRES prior to applying for this scholarship.
+You must be admitted to MTRES before applying for this scholarship.
 Eligible applicants must be one of the following: an enrolled member of a federally recognized tribe; eligible for enrollment in a federally recognized tribe; recognized as a descendant of a federally recognized tribe; identified as American Indian by the Indian Education Act; or identified as Canadian Indian by the Indian Act RSC 1985, CI-5.

-The scholarship application deadline is May 1, 2023.
+The scholarship application deadline is extended to June 15, 2023.
 Respondents need to be signed in to a Google Account to complete the application.
-If all of your documents are not submitted by May 1, 2023 at 11:59 pm, your application will not be eligible for review.
-Awardees will be selected and notified on or before June 1, 2023.
+If all of your documents are not submitted by June 15, 2023, at 11:59 pm, your application will not be eligible for review.
+Awardees will be selected and notified on or before July 10, 2023.

 Additional scholarship opportunities are available.